PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

 #### Step 2: Configure the environment variables

-1. In the deploy repo's directory, create a new file named `.env`.
+1. `cp env.example .env` Copies the contents of the file named `env.example` to a new file named `.env`.

-2. Copy the contents of [`env.example`](https://github.com/PowerLoom/deploy/blob/devnet/env.example) to `.env`.

-3. Fill in the required variables in the `.env` file:
+2. Fill in the required variables in the `.env` file:

 #### During the creation of the .env file, add the following details:
 - `SOURCE_RPC_URL`: The URL for Source RPC (Local node/Infura/Alchemy) service.